 Having tested a number of sub-par and budget-friendly video editors recently, I was skeptical when I first encountered VideoPad, a totally free (for non-commercial use) program.
 Much to my surprise, VideoPad is not only passable but is superior to some of its $50-$100 competitors.
 This makes VideoPad a great choice for people who aren’t looking to spend a healthy chunk of change on a video editing program.
 However, it’s good enough to consider using it even if you aren’t on a budget.

 There are two paid versions of VideoPad, “Home” and “Master” edition.
 Both offer new features in addition to a commercial license.
 The Home edition is fully-featured but is limited to two audio tracks and no external plugins, while the Master edition permits you to use any number of audio tracks and allows external plugins.
 These versions normally cost $60 and $90 respectively on the NCH Software website but are currently available at a 50% discount for a limited time.

 Editorial Update: It seems VideoPad is no longer free.
-We’ll re-review this program and update this review as soon as we can.
+We’ll re-test this program and update this review as soon as we can.

 Hi, my name is Aleco Pors.
 Video editing started out as a hobby for me and has since grown into something I do professionally to complement my online writing.
-I taught myself how to use professional video editors such as Adobe Premiere Pro, Sony Vegas Pro (now acquired by MAGIX), and Final Cut Pro (macOS only).
-I also tested and reviewed a number of basic video editors catered towards amateur users including Cyberlink PowerDirector, Corel VideoStudio, Nero Video and Pinnacle Studio.
+I taught myself how to use professional video editors such as Adobe Premiere Pro, VEGAS Pro, and Final Cut Pro (macOS only).
+I also tested and reviewed a number of basic video editors catered to amateur users including Cyberlink PowerDirector, Corel VideoStudio, Nero Video, and Pinnacle Studio.